julimer228/Chess/README.md

 # Chess
-A chess game for two players written in C
+A chess game for two players written in C.
-The graphics were made in Gimp
+The graphics were made in Gimp.